MTV’s ‘The Challenge: Invasion Of The Champions’ — Meet The Underdogs

 The underdogs will have their hands full when The Challenge returns next month.
-MTV is pitting 18 winless men and women against 8 former champions on The Challenge: Invasion of the Champions.
+MTV is pitting 18 winless men and women against eight former champions on The Challenge: Invasion of the Champions.
 Do any of the underdogs have a shot at winning the cash prize?

 Following Rivals III, MTV reports that Invasion will take the contestants to a deserted wasteland appropriately named The Shelter.
 The season will start with 18 underdogs fighting for twelve spots at a place called The Oasis and a chance at competing against the champions.

 Once they reach The Oasis, all of the contestants will face brutal challenges and elimination rounds leading up to a three-day finale.
-While the underdogs have greater numbers, they’ll be facing off against the likes of Ashley K., Johnny Bananas, Camila, CT, Cara Maria, Laurel, Darrell and Zach.
+While the underdogs have greater numbers, they’ll be facing off against the likes of Ashley K., Johnny Bananas, Camila, CT, Cara Maria, Laurel, Darrell, and Zach.

 Despite the unfavorable odds, People is reporting that some of the underdogs like their chances.
 This includes Cory Wharton, who managed to place second on Battle of the Bloodlines.